-The tool is useful for researchers and individuals who want to know or confirm the current status of a species, i.e., whether it can be traded or not, what type of regulations, quotas, suspensions, or decisions apply in certain regions.
+The tool can be used by researchers and individuals who want to know or confirm the current status of a species, i.e., whether it can be traded or not, what type of regulations, quotas, suspensions, or decisions apply in certain regions.

 For example, here I searched for “pangolin.”
 To give some context, all pangolin species are listed in Appendix I of CITES, which means they are completely prohibited from international trade.
 I got 8 results.